-The immediate demands on the housing question of the PCUSA are:
+The immediate demands on the housing question are of the PCUSA are

 - Establishment or strengthening of rent regulations that allow all working people to be able to live in quality public housing at no more than 15% or less of their income.

 - A moratorium on evictions and foreclosures.

 - The taking over of private real estate by the government by eminent domain for the purpose of securing adequate public housing.
 No one should be forced to live without shelter in the country with the richest economy in the world.

 XI.
 ELECTORAL POLITICS (The Three-Legged Stool)

-1) running our own Party candidates where and when feasible.
+- Running our own candidates where and when feasible.

-2) running with other forces in a formation that is independent of the 2 Party set-up, where possible.
+- Running with other forces in a formation that is independent of the 2 Party setup, where possible.

 XII.
 MEDIA AND CULTURE